 Let’s start with the basics.
-Some people believe that CBD may be useful for inflammatory conditions because this cannabinoid shows remarkable affinity for your nervous system’s TRPV1 and TRPV2 receptors, which modulate bodily inflammation and the sensation of inflammatory pain.
-Instead of targeting your CB1 and CB2 receptors like THC, CBD primarily interacts with your TRP and 5-HT1A receptors, which also explains this cannabinoid’s lack of psychoactive effects.
+Some people believe CBD may be useful for inflammatory conditions because this cannabinoid shows remarkable affinity for your nervous system’s TRP receptors, which modulate bodily inflammation and the sensation of inflammatory pain.
+Instead of targeting your CB1 and CB2 receptors like THC, CBD primarily interacts with your TRP and 5-HT receptors, which also explains this cannabinoid’s lack of psychoactive effects.

-In tandem with what we’ve learned about how CBD interacts with your body’s inflammatory mechanisms, research has also been conducted to determine the benefits of CBD for arthritis specifically.
+Research has also been conducted to determine the benefits of CBD for arthritis specifically.
 One particular 2016 pre-clinical study is cited extensively due to its conclusions that CBD should be investigated exhaustively for its potential arthritis benefits.
-Cannabidiol has also been studied for its general effects on inflammation, and with further research, we’ll surely get to the bottom of whether CBD is a viable treatment for gout.
+Cannabidiol has also been studied for its general effects on inflammation.

 CBD vs. other gout treatments

-One of the main reasons that people turn to CBD for gout instead of mainline prescription medications is this cannabinoid’s profound lack of side effects.
-Even THC, which is considered safe enough to prescribe to chemotherapy patients and other suffering individuals, has serious side effects such as intoxication, psychosis, and addiction.
-CBD, on the other hand, has not been identified as having any major side effects whatsoever, which sharply contrasts this cannabinoid with both THC and many mainstream medical treatments for gout.
+People turn to CBD for gout instead of mainline prescription medications due to this hemp substance’s impressive side effect profile.
+Even THC, which is considered safe enough to prescribe to chemotherapy patients, can have serious side effects.
+CBD, on the other hand, has not been determined to have any major side effects whatsoever, sharply contrasting this cannabinoid with both THC and many mainstream medical treatments for gout.

 How do you use CBD for gout?

 In many cases, people choose to use topical CBD for gout.
-This choice makes a certain degree of sense—after all, gout usually remains localized to a particular part of your body, and applying CBD topically to that area concentrates the effects of this cannabinoid and delivers fast-acting benefits directly at the site of pain and inflammation.
+Gout usually remains localized to a particular part of your body, and applying CBD topically to that area delivers potent, fast-acting benefits directly to the site of pain and inflammation.

-It’s important to remember, however, that eliminating the root causes of a condition is more important than addressing its symptoms in the long run.
+It’s important to remember, however, that eliminating the root causes of gout is more important than addressing its symptoms.
 Reducing the pain associated with gout will make life easier, but it won’t stop your gout symptoms from recurring.

-Therefore, you might want to try fighting gout with CBD products that exert their effects throughout your entire body such as CBD flower or CBD vape cartridges.
-There’s still a lot we don’t know about how CBD works, but choosing a CBD administration method that affects your whole body is more likely to address the underlying causes of gout than simply applying a CBD topical to your affected joint.
+Therefore, you might want to try fighting gout with CBD products that exert their effects throughout your entire body.
+There’s still a lot we don’t know about how CBD works, but using a CBD product that affects your whole body is more likely to address the underlying causes of gout than applying a CBD topical to your affected joint.